0sakMosak/0sakMosak/README.md

 - 👀 I’m interested in Coding and Gaming
 - 🌱 I’m currently learning Java/JS and more
 - 📫 You can reach me on [Insta](https://www.instagram.com/0sakmosak?igsh=dGVvcGpnMGhnNHh4&utm_source=qr)
-- ⚡ Fun fact: linux is interesting
+- ⚡ Fun fact: sometimes i use arch, btw

 <!---
 0sakMosak/0sakMosak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.